- American Physical Society Sites

 - Become a Member

-When you uncover a job opportunity that aligns with your skills, you will need to put together a resume to include with your application — and a resume is NOT a CV!
+When you uncover a job opportunity that aligns with your skills, you will need to put together a resume to include with your application.
+In the United States, a resume and a CV are two different documents and may be in a different format from what you are used to.
+Familiarizing yourself with the differences and which document to submit will help ensure your success.

-Many academic positions require a CV from candidates — but for almost every other job, especially industrial jobs, you will be writing a resume.
+Many academic and national lab research positions require a CV from candidates — but for almost every other job, especially industrial jobs, you will be writing a resume.

 You should also be prepared to write a separate resume for each job you apply for.

 An effective resume draws specific attention to your skills, rather than titles or degree information.
-Therefore a skills based resume is the best format for communicating relevant information to an employer.
+It cuts out all information that isn’t directly related to the skills being asked for in the job description.
+Therefore a skills based resume, with sections organized by specific skills, is the best format for communicating relevant information to a non-academic employer.

 Difference At A Glance